Johnnyhoboy-zz/Pirated-Identity/README.md

 ## Installation Requirements

-No additional installation is required.
+No external additional installation is required.
 All assets are retained in the Unity game folder.

-## Gameplay Instructions
 Inside the Build folder, start up the game by double clicking “PiratedIdentity.exe”.
 Then on the main menu, hit play.
 After a brief cutscene, you will be brought to into the main game.

+In the Unity editor, you should be able to start and play the entire game with the game with the StartMenu Unity scene.
+Alternatively, any other game scene can be looped back to the main game or starting menu.

 ## Controls
 - Our game’s choice of controls is intuitive and appropriate.
 This is because we chose the common mmorpg style controls.
 WASD to move the character and the left mouse button to attack.
 This allows the player to comfortably move the character with their left hand and shoot using their right hand.